Midland, Ontario: Local attractions

 Around the centre of Midland there are a number of murals, most of which were painted by now deceased artist Fred Lenz.
 The largest, depicting a meeting between a local native and Jesuit missionary Jean de Brebeuf is on the silos overlooking the main harbour.
 This work was completed by Lenz's sons following his death in 2001.

 Notable sites in or near Midland include the Jesuit mission of Sainte-Marie among the Hurons, which is now a living museum depicting missionary life in the 17th century.
-The Martyrs' Shrine is a Roman Catholic church commemorating the Canadian Martyrs, eight missionaries from Sainte-Marie who were martyred during the Huron-Iroquois wars.
+The Martyrs' Shrine is a Roman Catholic church commemorating the Canadian Martyrs, eight missionaries from Sainte-Marie who were martyred during the Wendat-Haudenosaunee wars.
 Pope John Paul II held a pastoral meeting at this site in September 1984.

-The Huronia Museum is a history and art museum which features the Huron Village, a reconstruction of a typical Huron/Ouendat (Wendat) village.
+The Huronia Museum is a history and art museum which features the Huron Village, a reconstruction of a typical Wendat/Ouendat (Huron) village.

 The Wye Marsh Wildlife Centre is nearby.
 The marsh provides habitat for trumpeter swans, black terns and least bitterns.
 The trumpeter swan is considered a symbol of Midland and a large statue of one has been erected by the harbour.